Ted Joans: Biography

-During the early 1980s Joans was a writer in residence in Berlin, Germany, under the auspices of the DAAD (Deutsche Akademische Austauschdienst) program.
-He was a contributor of jazz essays and reviews to magazines such as Coda and Jazz Magazine.
-His autobiographical text "Je Me Vois" appeared in the Contemporary Authors Autobiographical Series, Volume 25, published by Gale Research.
+Joans often satirized American middle-class values in poems such as Playmates.
+A strong and cruel humorous streak is apparent in his work when depicting the white bourgeoisie and their philistine attitudes, particularly around racial prejudice.
+His poems and art often explored social/racial issues from the perspective of his experiences of a black minority member within a white majority society.
+During the early 1980s, he was a writer in residence in Berlin under the auspices of the DAAD (Deutsche Akademische Austauschdienst) program.
+He also was a contributor of jazz essays and reviews to magazines such as Coda and Jazz Magazine.
+His autobiographical text Je Me Vois appeared in the Contemporary Authors Autobiographical Series, Volume 25, published by Gale Research.

 His work has been included in numerous anthologies, including The Poetry of the Negro, 1746–1970 (1970), edited by Langston Hughes and Arna Bontemps (1970), A Broadside Treasury, edited by Gwendolyn Brooks (1971), and For Malcolm, edited by Dudley Randall and Margaret Taylor Goss Burroughs (1973).

-In the late 1990s Joans relocated to Seattle and resided there and in Vancouver, between travels, until his death.
-He was the recipient of the American Book Awards Lifetime Achievement Award in 2001, from the Before Columbus Foundation.

-Ted Joans died in Vancouver, British Columbia, due to complications from diabetes.
-He had 10 children and named one of his daughters Daline, after Salvador Dalí.
+More recent publications on Joans include the anthology Teducation and Our Thang, a collection of his poems and paintings by his friend Laura Corsiglia.

+In the late 1990s Joans relocated from Europe to Seattle before moving to Vancouver, British Columbia, between travels, until his death.
+Joans died in Vancouver, due to complications from diabetes.
+He fathered 10 children: Daline Jones-Weber of San Leandro (named after Salvador Dalí), Ted Jones of Santa Monica, Teresa Jordan of Whittier, JeanneMarie Jones of Rialto, Robert Jones of Long Beach, Lars Jones of Oslo, Norway, Thor Jones of Oslo, Norway, Russell Jones of Scotland, Sylvia Jones and Yvette Jones-Johnson.